ComputeStacks/docs/docs/getting_started/integrations/cpanel_plugin.md

 !!! abstract  "Automatically creating the user and store the credentials in cPanel"

-    This is the has the least amount of friction for the user.
+    This has the least amount of friction for the user.
 In this mode, the cPanel plugin will automatically create a user in ComputeStacks, and store the credentials locally in cPanel's secret store for future use.

     To set up your plugin in this configuration, create an application in ComputeStacks with the following settings: